-As a result of changes in the portfolio from acquisitions and sales and a mixed leasing environment across regions the portfolio occupancy decreased from 91.2% at 30 June 2016 to 90.5% at 30 June 2017.
-Pleasingly, like for like rental growth remained strong across our existing and stabilised portfolio to deliver growth of 2.7%.
-This was largely as a result of the performance of the Group's property management team and in-built annual rental increases.
+As a result of changes in the portfolio from acquisitions and divestments and a mixed leasing environment across regions the portfolio occupancy increased from 90.5% at 30 June 2017 to 91.3% at 30 June 2018.
+Pleasingly, like for like rental growth remained strong across our existing and stabilised portfolio to deliver growth of 3.6%.
+This was largely due to the performance of the Group's property management team, leasing of developed assets and in-built annual rental increases.

-We believe Abacus' portfolio is well suited to the current conditions.
-The office portfolio has limited exposure to full floor or multi-floor tenants, and is configured more for multi-tenanted floors.
+We believe Abacus' portfolio is suited to the current conditions.
+The majority of the office portfolio has limited exposure to full floor or multi-floor tenants and is configured more for multi-tenanted floors.
 We have found the potential cost (financial and time) of relocating to another property in the same location often outweighs the benefit of a cheaper rent.
 Our tenants are also strongly connected to the property's location, which is traditionally the reason they initially leased the property and results in a positive predisposition to remain.
-Due to the multi-tenanted floor structure we also have the ability to work proactively with our tenants to contract or expand and adjust their space requirements.
+Due to the multi-tenanted floor structure, we also have the ability to work proactively with our tenants to contract or expand and adjust their space requirements.
 Alongside the market, Abacus has also been a beneficiary of the stronger leasing environment with the strong re-leasing spreads across new and renewing leases, particularly in the Sydney CBD.
+As a result of current market conditions and a shift in future expectations in the office sector, Abacus has targeted assets that offer more stabilised income streams with longer dated value enhancing strategies.
+This capital allocation strategy supports our drive to improve recurring earnings to support our distribution policy to securityholders.